-Individual modes don't add up to totals due to double counting in highway, rail, and transit grade crossings.
-Includes transit employee, contract worker, passenger, people waiting or leaving (revenue facility occupant), and other fatalities for all modes reported to the National Transit Database.
+&lt;sup>a Individual modes don't add up to totals due to double counting in highway, rail, and transit grade crossings. bIncludes transit employee, contract worker, passenger, people waiting or leaving (revenue facility occupant), and other fatalities for all modes reported to the National Transit Database.
 Excludes commuter rail (reporting under FRA jurisdiction).
 Other transit fatalities are assumed to be counted under Highway or Rail categories.